Written by: Adeline Yuboco

 The arid desert climate in the state of Arizona may make this an unlikely place to go leaf peeping.
 But the city of Sedona, located on the northwestern side of the state, begs to differ.
 The city is home to the Coconino National Forest where you can view and appreciate richly colored leaves in fall.

 One of the best places to visit is Oak Creek Canyon, which is often called the smaller cousin of the infamous Grand Canyon because of its breathtaking landscape.
 The contrast of the fall foliage against the canyon walls make a great composition for any leaf peeping photo.
 Late September to mid-October are the best times to visit Sedona since this is when the leaves in fall are the brightest in color.

-There are 23 campgrounds and RV Parks near Sedona.
+Find campgrounds and RV Parks near Sedona.